In this video, Coach Lee explains how you can make your ex regret dumping, leaving, and breaking up with you.

 Make Your Ex Wish They Hadn’t Dumped You

-What you wish and pray for is that your ex will wake up, come to his/her senses, and realize that they made a terrible mistake by breaking up with you.
+What you wish and pray for is that your ex will wake up, come to his/her senses, and realize that they made a terrible mistake by breaking up with you and regret leaving you.

 Upon having this epiphany, your ex would call you and say: